digitalgust/miniJVM/README.md

 Write java code once , running on all of iOS / Android / MacOSX / Win / Linux platforms
 There were not essential jar file pre-built, so build these jar file first
-Develop IDE:  Eclipse, Netbeans or Jetbrain Intelli Idea
+Develop IDE:  Eclipse, Netbeans or JetBrains Intelli Idea

 1. Run script **/binary/build_jar.sh** or **/binary/build_jar.bat** to generted jars.
    Or